So How Do We Get There? Here Are Some Strategies For Moving Forward…

 Integrate and incentivize use of Firewise materials and best practices to reduce exposure to future fire events.

-Make Talent and Phoenix “solar ready” to maximize the value of available solar credits.
+Make Talent and Phoenix “solar ready” to maximize the value of available clean energy credits.

 Minimize energy consumption through smart building technologies and appliances.